FedECA: Federated External Control Arms for Causal Inference with Time-To-Event Data in Distributed Settings: Discussion

-Finally in a second experiment we deployed a Substra federated research network gathering three cancer centers: the fédération française du colon (FFCD, France), the institut d'investigació biomèdica de Girona (IDIBGI, Spain) and the Pancreatic Cancer Action Network (PanCAN, USA) to measure the ATE of FOLFIRINOX (leucovorin and fluorouracil plus irinotecan and oxaliplatin) over gemcitabine and nab-paclitaxel~\cite{pusceddu2019comparative, chiorean2019real, williet2019folfirinox, klein2022comparison} managing to reproduce the results from meta and pooled analyses from the literature in this more complex privacy-enhanced federated setting.
+FedECA is not only an algorithm but also a software solution that has been deployed and tested in real-world settings.
+A first experiment demonstrates that FedECA can reproduce results of individual clinical trial~\cite{saad2021nct02257736, ryan2013nct00887198,ryan2015nct00887198}, while also enabling analyses that would not be feasible if each trial was analyzed separately.
+Although the data used in this experiment were not physically distributed in different locations, the results of those simulations are representative of what could be achieved on similar data in a real federated setting.
+In a second experiment, we deployed a Substra federated research network across three cancer centers in three different countries: the Fédération Française de Cancérologie Digestive (FFCD, France), the institut d'investigació biomèdica de Girona (IDIBGI, Spain) and the Pancreatic Cancer Action Network (PanCAN, USA).
+This study aimed to estimate the ATE of FOLFIRINOX (leucovorin and fluorouracil plus irinotecan and oxaliplatin) over gemcitabine and nab-paclitaxel~\cite{pusceddu2019comparative, chiorean2019real, williet2019folfirinox, klein2022comparison}.
+After excluding data from one center affected by immortal time bias, our results, while not reaching statistical significance, are consistent with the findings of meta-analyses and pooled analyses from the literature.
+While the results of our analysis rely on a smaller sample size ($n=378$) than the largest previous efforts~\cite{hegewisch2019tpk, chan2020real, riedl2021gemcitabine, chun2021comparison, klein2022comparison}, it brings additional evidence on this topic of rising medical interest~\cite{hepatology2023cause}.

-We show that FedECA is the only method in this setting that is able to show evidence of an effect of FOLFIRINOX over gemcitabine and nab-paclitaxel on overall survival due to the added statistical power brought by the federation, as per-center analyses are underpowered due to their limited number of patients as shown in Figure~\ref{fig:real_world}..

-Moreover, the HR $~0.75$ measured by FedECA matches almost exactly the one reported in \cite{chan2020real}.
-While the results of our analysis rely on a smaller sample size ($n=514$) than the largest previous efforts~\cite{hegewisch2019tpk, chan2020real, riedl2021gemcitabine, chun2021comparison, klein2022comparison}, it brings additional evidence on this topic of rising medical interest~\cite{hepatology2023cause}.